WebXDAO/DEV-NFT/CONTRIBUTING.md

 Unsure where to begin contributing to this project?
 You can start by looking through these beginner-friendly issues:

-- [Beginner issues](good-first-issues) - issues which should only require a few lines of code, and a test or two.
+- [Beginner issues](good-first-issues) - issues that require require less work.
-- [Help wanted issues](help-wanted) - issues which should be a bit more involved than `beginner` issues.
+- [Help wanted issues](help-wanted) - issues that are a bit more involved.

 ### 📣 Pull Requests